Elcis2614/alx-system_engineering-devops/0x00-shell_basics/README.md

-The file 11-lists : list all files in curent , parrent and /boot directory The file 12-file_type : prints thefile type of /tmp/iamafile The file 13-symbolic_link : creates a symbolic link to  /bin/ls
+The file 11-lists : list all files in curent , parrent and /boot directory The file 12-file_type : prints thefile type of /tmp/iamafile The file 13-symbolic_link : creates a symbolic link to  /bin/ls The file 14-copy_html : copy and updates .html files from cwd to its parent